clayton14/scene-2-uwmf/doc/Getting Started.md

 	When you have a Tile selected, the red movement arrow will point east and the blue movement arrow will point south.

-5. Create a player start:
+4. Create a player start:

 	1. In [Godot’s Scene dock][first look], make sure that your scene’s root `Node` is selected.
 	2. In [Godot’s Scene dock][first look], click on the Instance Child Scene button.
 	3. Choose `wolf_editing_tools/scenes_and_scripts/map/thing.tscn`.
-	4. Disable snapping.
-In [Godot’s toolbar][first look], click on the “Use Snap” button.
-The “Use Snap” button looks like three dots with a magnet.
-	This will allow you to place the player start in the center of you map.
-	5. Move the newly created Thing into the center of the O.
+	4. Move the newly created Thing into the center of the O.

 ## 7. Test the level